 Amazon Machine Images (AMIs) are the basic building block of Amazon EC2.
-Before you accomplish anything with Amazon EC2, you must first choose the AMI that you want to work on.
-The AMI can either be provided by Amazon, or provided by the Amazon EC2 community, or created by you.
-However, if you want to create your own AMI, you must start by using one of the base AMIs provided.
+Before you accomplish anything with Amazon EC2, you must first choose an AMI.
+The AMI can be provided by Amazon or the Amazon EC2 community, or you can create your own AMIs.
+However, to create your own AMI, you must start by using one of the base AMIs provided.